 For 30 years, the firm has advised on some of Japan’s most significant transactions in the areas of mergers & acquisitions (including acquisition finance and general corporate advice); private equity, banking, projects, restructuring & insolvency, financial markets regulation, investment funds, capital markets (including derivatives & structured products, equity & debt capital markets and structured finance); and real estate (including real estate finance and securitisation of assets).

 Recent significant transactions include advising:

-- Takeda Pharmaceutical Company on its £46bn recommended offer for Shire plc and its related financing – the largest outbound M&A deal by a Japanese company, and the largest acquisition financing in Asia
+- Takeda Pharmaceutical Company on its £46bn recommended offer for Shire plc – the largest ever outbound M&A deal by a Japanese company

 - SoftBank Group Corp. on the US$93.15bn launch of the SoftBank Vision Fund – the world's largest ever private equity fund

 - the arrangers on Sumitomo Mitsui Banking Corporation’s issuance of a €1bn covered bond off an €20bn covered bond programme, and subsequent issuances – this was the first covered bond issuance for Japan, and the Japanese structure uniquely used a Japanese trust to achieve dual recourse

 - Sumitomo Mitsui Banking Corporation, MUFG Bank, Ltd and Mizuho Bank, Ltd. as mandated lead arrangers on the ¥600bn senior facilities for Bain Capital’s acquisition of Toshiba Memory – the transaction was valued at ¥2 trillion (approx. US$18bn) and was the largest leveraged buyout deal in Asia and the largest Japanese inbound deal ever